Florian Schneider

 Florian Schneider-Esleben (7 April 1947 – 21 April 2020) was a German musician.
-He is best known as one of the founding members and leaders of the electronic band Kraftwerk, performing his role with the band until his departure in 2008.
+He was one of the founding members and leaders of the electronic band Kraftwerk, performing his role with the band until his departure in 2008.

 Early life

 Schneider was born on 7 April 1947 in Öhningen, at the time part of the French occupation zone in southern Germany, near the Bodensee, in what would become the state of Baden-Württemberg in 1952.
 His parents were Paul Schneider-Esleben, an architect, and his wife Evamaria (née van Diemen-Meyerhof).
-Schneider was Jewish on his mother's side; Paul married Evamaria in 1946 against the will of his father, who remained a loyal Nazi.
-Schneider's family moved to Düsseldorf when he was three years old.
+Schneider was Jewish on his mother's side; Schneider's family moved to Düsseldorf when he was three years old.